ReiRev/laracasts-build-modern-laravel-apps-using-inertia-js-laravel11-typescript/README.md

 - [ ] Distinguish between standard anchor tags and Inertia's Link component.
 - [ ] Explore the typical Inertia directory structure.

+## 05 Progress Indicators

+Note: Inertia now includes default progress indicator.

+### TODO

+- [ ] Customize the progress indicator by changing its color and displaying a spinner.
+Refer to the [official document](https://inertiajs.com/progress-indicators) for more details.

+### Key Points

+- [ ] Techniques for customizing the progress indicator.